offen/website/homepage/content/articles/0170-extend-view.md

 As spring arrives in Berlin, we would like to share with you some highlights of our work over the past eight weeks.

-With version v0.4.1 now officially out, the UI for Offen is now also available in French.
+With version v0.4.1 now officially out, the UI for Offen Fair Web Analytics is now also available in French.
 We've added a widescreen option for the Auditorium and made our Docker image more safe.
 Plus, we've done a lot of maintenance under the hood to make sure everything is up to date

 Since our last update we have published three versions: